 Kyle’s value engineering experience includes all aspects of construction and design.
 He has worked on major highways, bridges, and interchanges, airports, educational facilities, military installations, barracks and housing buildings, healthcare facilities, government office buildings, courthouses, marine and coastal projects, laboratories, flood control projects, dams and levees, wetlands, ecosystem and river restoration, hydroelectric, water and wastewater facilities, tunnels, and disaster recovery oriented studies.
 Kyle has worked for a variety of Federal, State, Local government and private clients.

 He has served as the team leader including facilitation of the workshops, pre-, during, and post-study data collection, and report generation.
-Kyle’s duties have afforded him with a unique perspective on the VE methodology that has led to the development of various facilitation techniques and processes, which stem from the traditional VE methodology.
+Kyle’s duties have afforded him a unique perspective on the VE methodology that has led to the development of various facilitation techniques and processes, which stem from the traditional VE methodology.
 He has worked with a variety of the top VE team leaders in the world and has borrowed techniques from all of them to make up his own style of leadership that is unique and fits him well.
 Kyle has conducted VE studies on projects that ranged in cost from a few hundred thousand dollars in capital costs to several billion dollars.

 Ryan Robinson, EIT, CVS – Certified Value Specialist